z--m-n/urbisphere-dm/docs/example_api.md

 To allow the source files to change while the API is loaded:

-- The sources are converted to Zarr in a filesystem cache location that is updated by a separate process in intervals and entirely removed on exit.
+- The sources are converted to Zarr in a filesystem cache location that is updated by a separate process in regular intervals and entirely removed on exit.
 This step is needed because Zarr handles concurrent access better than NetCDF and the sources are too large for in-memory storage.
 - The default in-memory caching implementation in `xpublish` is deactivated.
-This is partly replaced with a time-of-life caching method for the most frequent API queries.
-Without caching, some queries would be expensive and slow.
-The MapBox plugin is an example of this: the call to `mapbox` is on-demand.
-A MapBox query triggers a GeoJSON query, which requires the collection of information from all paths, groups, variables and attributes in a source.
-This information is then sliced for the computation of relevant statistics in memory, before being converted into GeoJSON.
-Finally, the results are concatenated before the map visualisation is generated in HTML and JavaScript.
+This is partly replaced with a time-of-life caching method, keeping the most frequent API queries.

+Without caching, some queries would be more expensive and slow.
+The MapBox plugin examplifies such a cached call.
+First, a MapBox query triggers a GeoJSON query, which requires the collection of information from all paths, groups, variables and attributes in a source.
+Second, this information is sliced for the computation of relevant statistics in memory, before being converted and concatenated as GeoJSON.
+Finally, the results are input for the map visualisation and embeded in HTML and JavaScript.